cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 After all, SICP is an introductory level book.
 I don't have such a background so for me this was all pretty mind blowing.
 I learned quite a lot from this post myself.
-Before writing I thought I understood, but when converting the SICP code to Clojure I realized I did not understand it as thoroughly as I thought.
+Before I started to write I thought I understood, but when converting the SICP code to Clojure I realized I did not understand it as thoroughly as I thought.
 I needed quite a lot of help from the web and the end result is basically different sources copy-pasted together till I had a reasonably working evaluator.

 It is very likely that the text in this post contains mistakes and I would be happy if they will be pointed out to me as well.